 Given that you are obtaining a mortgage with Bank of Ireland your lawyer must comply with the formal requirements set out in Part 2 of UK Finance Lenders’ Handbook for Bank of Ireland.
 The Council of Mortgage Lenders’ Handbook sets out minimum conditions for solar panel roof-space leases, and conveyancers are required to report to Bank of Ireland where a lease does not satisfy these specifications.
 The conditions relate to the installation of panels on properties in England and Wales and is not restricted to Tintagel.

-I recently had an offer accepted on a house in Tintagel.
-My mortgage broker recommended their conveyancers.
-I paid an advanced payment of £150.
-Not long after, the property lawyer called me sheepishly admitting that they were not on the Lloyds conveyancing panel.
+I recently had an offer agreed on a house in Tintagel.
+My financial adviser pressured me to appoint their solicitor.
+I paid an on account payment of £200.
+Shortly after, the conveyancer contacted me sheepishly admitting that they were not on the UBS conveyancing panel.
 Am I right in thinking that I should be due a refund?

 You should be able to recover this from the law firm if they were not on the UBS panel.
 They should have asked at the outset which lender you were obtaining a mortgage with.
 An important lesson to readers of this site is to check that the lawyers are on the appropriate lender panel.

 We are intent on selling our house in Tintagel and the buyers lawyers are claiming that there is a possibility that the property was built land that was not decontaminated.
 Any local conveyancer would know that there is no such problem.
 For the life of me I don't know why the purchasers instructed a nationwide conveyancing practice rather than a conveyancing solicitor in Tintagel.
 We have lived in Tintagel for 5 years we know of no issue.
 Should we contact our local Authority to obtain confirmation that there is no issue.